Privacy Statement on personal data protection

 You have the right to ask for rectification or update of these data on the website and in the next printed edition if justified.

 You may also ask for deletion of your data if your functions with the EU institutions cease.

-As the data are supplied by the institutions, you should turn with your request to the controller in your institution.
+As the data are supplied by the institutions, you should address your request to the controller within your institution.

-If you feel, however, that the Publications Office has committed an error, you can turn to the controller in the Publications Office (see above).
+If you feel, however, that the Publications Office has committed an error, you can address your request to the controller in the Publications Office (see above).

 VIII.
 How do we prevent unauthorised access or use of your personal data?

 We have set up – and we regularly update – physical, electronic and managerial procedures to protect and prevent unauthorized access to and manipulation of your data.

 Members of our staff who have access to personal data are required to treat it in a manner consistent with this Privacy Statement.